Vomiting, Cyclic

 • Etiology unknown

-• Pathophysiology is also unknown and is under research:
+• Pathophysiology is also unknown but likely multifactorial:

-• Limited research suggests multifactorial factors such as autonomic, central, and environmental to be involved
+• Research suggests multifactorial factors such as autonomic, mitochondrial dysfunction, food allergens, menses, and use of cannabis

 There's more to see -- the rest of this topic is available only to subscribers.